 Be ready – this might be a question that the kids ask!
 The answer?
 YES!
 If they have a goal about getting out of bed every day by 7 AM and miss it one day, that doesn’t mean that the whole month or year is ruined!
 Just have that conversation that tomorrow is a new day and a new way to start over.

-There might not be any hard set boundaries for rules for kids for a new year resolution, but there are a few tips that I think are important to keep in mind.
+There might not be any hard set boundaries or rules for kids for a New Year resolution, but there are a few tips that I think are important to keep in mind.

-- Let your child make the resolution (( know – we want to help and guide but have them think up and create their own because then they’ll be invested in it more!)
+- Let your child make the resolution (I know – we want to help and guide, but have them think about and create their own because then they’ll be invested in it more!)

 - Start with just one resolution and add more later

-- Make sure that it’s something attainable (We understand that kids love space, but making their resolution to travel to the moon isn’t realistic.)
+- Make sure that it’s something attainable and age-appropriate (We understand that kids love outer space, but making their resolution to travel to the moon isn’t realistic.)

 - Give them a few ideas to get started – or talk to them about what your resolution for the year is and why